-Ted Davis divides his practice between domestic and international litigation and client counseling in the fields of trademark, copyright, false advertising, and unfair competition law and has particular experience in trade dress and gray market disputes, litigation before the Trademark Trial and Appeal Board, and with large-scale trademark clearance and registration projects.
+Ted Davis divides his practice between domestic and international litigation and client counselling in the fields of trademark, copyright, false advertising, and unfair competition law and has particular experience in trade dress and gray market disputes, litigation before the Trademark Trial and Appeal Board, and with large-scale trademark clearance and registration projects.
 He is a past chair of the American Bar Association Section of Intellectual Property Law, on behalf of which he has testified before Congress on trademark and Internet issues, and he also has served on the Executive Committee of the Board of Directors of the International Trademark Association.
-He is a frequent lead author of amicus briefs to the Supreme Court of the United States and other federal courts.
+He is a frequent lead author of amicus briefs to the Supreme Court of the United States and other federal courts, as well as an expert witness in federal district court litigation and in prosecution matters before the U.S. Patent and Trademark Office.

-Represents WMS Gaming Inc., a leader in the video gaming equipment industry, in trademark litigation before federal trial and appellate courts and the Trademark Trial and Appeal Board.
+Represents Scientific Games, a leader in the lottery ticket and video gaming industries, in trademark litigation before federal trial and appellate courts and the Trademark Trial and Appeal Board.
 WMS Gaming Inc. v.
 WPC Prods.
 Ltd., 542 F.3d 601 (7th Cir.
 2008).

 Successfully represented Compex International Co., a major manufacturer of outdoor patio furniture, in a bench trial against claims by a competitor of trade dress infringement, unfair competition and deceptive trade practices.
 Meadowcraft Inc. v.
 Compex Int’l Co., 47 U.S.P.Q.2d 1665 (N.D.
 Ga.
 1998).